 We can provide speakers for community groups as well as in-depth professional crisis intervention training.

-On Friday, September 12, 2014, members of the Greater Dallas Suicide Prevention Coalition and community leaders will gather to promote suicide awareness and prevention as part of National Suicide Awareness Week.
-Pairs of shoes will be displayed in the Flag Room, representing the 442 lives lost last year to suicide, with signage presenting facts about suicide that many might not realize.
-The event will be held from 9:00AM to 10:00AM.
+Members of the Greater Dallas Suicide Prevention Coalition and community leaders will gather to promote suicide awareness and prevention as part of National Suicide Awareness Week.
+Brian Cuban, brother of Dallas Maverick's Owner Mark Cuban, will be the keynote speaker.
+Pairs of shoes will be displayed in the Flag Room, representing the 475 lives lost last year to suicide, with signage presenting facts about suicide that many might not realize.

-Would you like to nominate yourself or a friend to help with the programs of Suicide and Crisis Center of North Texas?
-If so, download the nomination form and send it in to us (directions are on the form).
+It's time again to nominate yourself or a friend to be a Fashion Star in helping with the programs of the Suicide and Crisis Center of North Texas.